-As the United Nations (U.N) Millenium Development Goals (2000) era came to a conclusion with the end of the year, the U.N announced the 2030 Agenda for Sustainable Development in September 2015, an ambitious, integrated, indivisible and transformational global agenda with 17 Sustainable development Goals, 169 associated targets with 230 indicators promising to achieve sustainable development in its three dimensions - economic, social and environmental - in a balanced way.
-Geospatial data supports measuring, achieving and monitoring several if not all goals and targets set by the 2030 Agenda.
-The 2030 Agenda demands the need for new data acquisition and integration approaches to improve the availability, quality, timeliness and disaggregation of data.
+Geospatial data supports the measuring, achieving and monitoring of many of the goals and targets set by the 2030 Agenda.
+The 2030 Agenda demands new data acquisition and integration approaches to improve the availability, quality, timeliness and disaggregation of data.
 Goal 17 explicitly emphasizes the need for developing capacities and partnerships.
-In this context the success of Agenda 2030, depends on senior administrators owning and leading the geospatial efforts in their respective countries.
+In this context the success of the 2030 Agenda depends on senior administrators owning and leading the geospatial efforts in their respective countries.

-Building on INSPIRE Directive and pertinent documentation and redirecting the focus on a cohesive spatial data infrastructure without gaps in content and discrepancies in quality, stakeholders in Europe are working on geospatial standardization and increasing richness of data through Core Data Recommendation for Content that corresponds to the first phase of WGA work program.
+In Europe, building on the INSPIRE Directive redirecting the focus on a cohesive spatial data infrastructure without gaps in content and discrepancies in quality, stakeholders are working on geospatial standardization and increasing richness of data through Core Data Recommendations for Content that correspond to the first phase of WGA work program.
 Core data is primarily meant for fulfilling the common user requirements related to SDGs in Member States and European institutions.